miyakogi/flyjedi.vim/README.md

 ## Usage

-This plugin will conflict with other completion plugins.
+This plugin may conflict with other completion plugins.
-So you need to disable it.
+So I recommend to disable them on python files.

 Example (neocomplete)